 The phrase “mental illness” still carries a stigma.
 It suggests a person who has lost complete touch with normal life.
 The truth is, though, mental illness is silently around us.
 What are the types of mental illness?

 One of the major concerns with all types of mental illness is the chance that it can lead to other problems, such as substance abuse.
 Statistically speaking, people with a mental illness are at greater risk of substance abuse than the general population.
-When that happens, it’s called a co-occurring disorder and requires a special approach to treatment.
+When that happens, it’s called a co-occurring disorder and requires a special approach typically involving addiction treatment therapies.